exynos-eco/enn-sdk-samples-9925/README.md

 1. If the model's inputs and outputs differ from the pre-designed Sample Application, change the `preProcess()` and `postProcess()` functions.

 ***

+### Performance Comparison
+The "Performance Comparison" sample application provides a side-by-side analysis of the execution time differences between the ENN SDK and TFLite.

+#### Functionality
+This application builds upon the "Image Classification in Android" sample application.
+In addition to executing the NNC model using the ENN Framework, it also runs the corresponding TFLite model.
+The results of the execution, along with the inference time for both the ENN Framework and TFLite, are displayed at the bottom of the application interface.

+#### Location
+This sample is located under the `enn-sdk-samples-9925/perf-compare` directory in the [Github](https://github.com/exynos-eco/enn-sdk-samples-9925) repository.

+#### Getting Started
+To utilize this sample application, follow these steps:
+1. Download or clone the sample application from the [Github](https://github.com/exynos-eco/enn-sdk-samples-9925) repository.
+1. Open the sample application project in Android Studio.
+1. Connect the ERD Board to the computer.
+1. Run the application (using Shift + F10).
+1. Select either "Camera" or "Image" mode and provide the data for inference.

+***